Skip to content

 # step 2 ------

-# Configure the application with constants
+# application configuration with constants

 config.update({

-# taxpayers file
+# taxpayer file

 "taxpayersFilename": f"{script_dir}/../data/input/taxpayersdata.txt",